 Integrated Business & Engineering Honors Program

-Upon successful completion of the program, engineering students receive a bachelor of science in the engineering major of their choice, a business minor, and an “Honors in Integrated Business and Engineering” diploma distinction.
-IBE students graduate with a significant resume attractive to a large number of hiring companies—a resume enhanced by participation in a number of experiential, team-based projects, personal interaction with a variety of industry representatives, and opportunities for early internships.
+Upon successful completion of the program, students receive a bachelor of science in business administration or engineering, a minor in the opposite field, and an “Honors in Integrated Business and Engineering” diploma distinction.
+IBE students are highly sought interns and graduate with a resume attractive to a large number of hiring companies.